 Amortisation is recognised in profit or loss on a straight-line basis over the estimated useful lives of intangible assets from the date that they are available for use.
-The Company did not incur any system development costs for Classic in the current year this system was replaced by a software as a service (SaaS) arrangement (Acurity) during the year.
-The system development costs of Acurity are recorded as computer software.
+The estimated useful life for the current year varies as the Company decided to replace the existing administration platform in its current form by 30 June 2016.

-2016 2015 System development costs - Classic Computer software 1 year 4 years 1 year
+2015 2014 System development costs 1 year 2.25 - 3 years